Dynamic values

 How to leverage dynamic values for a rule's conditions.

-The value key of a condition can be dynamic.
-This is extremely useful when the value to be compared with the field value isn't known in advance or is based on the value of another field.
+The value key of a condition can be dynamic — useful when the value to be compared against the field isn't known in advance, or depends on another field in the payload.

 Operator